Skip to content

 config = AppConfig.from_env(prefix="APP_")

 Rejected.
-Loses compile-time validation of field references.
-Requires passing config around as a parameter.
-No match-block environment overrides.
-This is just a typed version of what Python already has.
+This loses compile-time validation of field references, requires passing configuration around as a parameter, and cannot express match-block environment overrides.
+It is just a typed version of what Python already has.

 Soft keyword via library